 We welcome everyone to our classes!
 We are continually reviewing the way we run our events and classes to make them as inclusive as possible.
 If there’s something that would make you feel more welcome, or would help you access our classes then please do let us know.
 Honest feedback is welcome.
 Email email@example.com to start a conversation, or speak directly to a member of the team.

 The Bristol Buddhist Centre welcomes every person and aims to support them to participate fully in the events and the life of the Centre.
 This includes people whose sense of gender exists outside of the binary notions of ‘man’ or ‘woman’.

-If you identify as gender diverse and need/would like a discussion, then you are very welcome to speak to either of our Mitra Convenors: Naravira or Vimalavajri.
+If you identify as gender diverse and need/would like a discussion, then you are very welcome to speak to our Mitra Convenors.

 Race & Ethnicity Inclusivity

 Some people of African, Asian, mixed heritage and other racial and ethnic identifications and backgrounds may prefer to have some spaces that are for practising together.

 Advayamati was an Order Member in Bristol.
 Watch/listen to Advayamati’s reflections on the Black Lives Matter movement:

-We are looking into ways of making our Centre easier to access for those with accessibility needs.
+We are looking into ways of making our Centre easier to access for those with additional accessibility and mobility needs.